Sommie2000/EMPLOYEE-SURVEY-RESPONSE-ANALYSIS/README.md

 ### INTERACTIVE ANALYSIS
 The dashboard includes two interactive slicers that allow users to dynamically filter and explore survey responses .
-The interactive slicers provide flexibility for users to drill down into specific departments and response types, making it easier to identify trends, compare employee perceptions, and support data-driven decision-making.
+The interactive slicers provide flexibility for users to drill down into specific departments and response text, making it easier to identify trends, compare employee perceptions, and support data-driven decision-making.
 1. Response Type Slicer
 This slicer enables users to filter survey responses based on response categories:
 -	Agree